Toemmsen96/ChatCommands/README.md

 If you encounter any issues, or you have suggestions, please open an Issue in the linked GitHub page.

 ## Install
-To install either use a mod Manager or just drag thr ChatCommands.dll into your BepInEx/plugins folder.
+To install either use a mod Manager or just drag the ChatCommands.dll into your BepInEx/plugins folder.
+### Recommendation
+Install NiceChat Plugin alongside this, provides nicer Navigation etc to the chat and a better layout.

 ## NonHost functionality
 This can be used as Host and also as NonHost if the Host has the mod and enabled nonhost commands in the Config file.